Near Roxbury in Washington County, Vermont — The American Northeast (New England)

 Erected 2016 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within 11 miles Population Center (approx. 4.1 miles away); Norwich University (approx. 6½ miles away); The Floating Bridge (approx. 7.1 miles away); Town of Williamstown (approx. 10.8 miles away); Davenport Birthplace (approx. 10.8 miles away); Thomas Davenport (approx. 10.8 miles away); Randolph State Normal School (approx. 11 miles away); Randolph (approx. 11 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+To Our Defenders (approx. 1.9 miles away); Population Center (approx. 4.1 miles away); Norwich University (approx. 6˝ miles away); The Floating Bridge (approx. 7.1 miles away); Northfield Civil War Memorial (approx. 7.2 miles away); Justin Morgan Log Cabin Home Site (approx. 9.1 miles away); Town of Williamstown (approx. 10.8 miles away); Davenport Birthplace (approx. 10.8 miles away).

 Credits.
 This page was last revised on July 11, 2019.
-This page originally submitted on May 28, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 118 times since then and 27 times this year.
+It was originally submitted on May 28, 2017, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 147 times since then and 25 times this year.
 Last updated on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
 Photos: 1, 2, 3. submitted on May 28, 2017, by Dennis Gilkenson of Saxtons River, Vermont. • Andrew Ruppenstein was the editor who published this page.